 - Bike guide

-- 3* accommodation in twin-share room
+- 3* accommodation in family run village hotel in twin-share room

 single room, if available, at a supplement